 Again, these tips may have their origins in cheats, but please, don’t spend these weeks vegging on the couch and closing your rings by just waving your arms in the air every hour.
 That’s just sad.

-Instead, use these tips as a complement to all the free resources that are suddenly available now that gyms and other fitness organizations are adjusting to the realities of the COVID-19 pandemic.
+Instead, use these tips as a complement to all the free resources that are available now that gyms and other fitness organizations are adjusting to the realities of the COVID-19 pandemic.
 Daily Burn, for instance, is offering 60-day free trials for all of its classes.
-If you go to Gold’s Gym’s website, you can get its Amp digital personal trainer app for free until May 31 if you use the code FIT60.
 You can also learn yoga exercises for free from Core Power Yoga, and there’s a wealth of stay-at-home fitness videos on YouTube.
+And don't forget the variety of fitness apps on the iPhone.

 And again, at the bare minimum, get down and partake in some time-honored equipment-free exercises like push-ups and sit-ups.
 If you’re in a place where it’s comparatively safe to jog or take a walk—and please, don’t interpret that too liberally—do that.